The insider advice on this page is from two of Wendy’s Trusted Travel Experts for France: Michael Eloy and Alex Zglinski

 You might say that their job training started at birth: Michael and Alex grew up in France’s famed regions of Provence and Burgundy, respectively, alongside the next generation of winemakers, restaurateurs, farmers, and private guides.
-Today, still living near their hometowns, they sprinkle these local connections throughout their itineraries, helping independent-minded travelers—especially those who want to rent a car and explore on their own—to experience the best of what’s off the beaten track in France and countries nearby.
+Today, still living near their hometowns, they sprinkle these local connections throughout their itineraries, helping independent-minded travelers—especially those who want to rent a car and explore on their own—to experience the best of what’s off the beaten track in France.
 Their in-depth itineraries will ensure that you drive the most scenic roads, sleep in the most charming and unusual accommodations, and dine in the most authentic local eateries.
-They’ve got their finger on the pulse of what’s new and exciting but still under-the-radar, as well as what’s old and magically atmospheric that most travelers miss, whether you’re wine tasting in Burgundy, chateau-hopping in the Loire Valley, cycling in Corsica (Michael used to be a biking guide, so active trips are a forte of his), hiking in the Dordogne, stepping back in time at WWI and WWII sites, or road tripping through all of it and then on into Belgium, the Netherlands, Germany, Spain, or Switzerland.
-Contact Jack and Michael only for trips of one week or longer, and note that their pricing (see below their photos, at left) includes all hotels (or villa/apartment rental), regional flights or trains, car rental, visits and guided excursions, and some meals.
-For more limited arrangements, ask Wendy.
+They’ve got their finger on the pulse of what’s new and exciting but still under-the-radar, as well as what’s old and magically atmospheric that most travelers miss.
+Use them for wine tasting in Burgundy, chateau-hopping in the Loire Valley, hiking in the Dordogne, cycling in Corsica (Michael used to be a biking guide), exploring Paris (where Alex has lived) by vintage Citroen, stepping back in time at WWI and WWII sites, or road tripping through all of it and then on into Belgium, the Netherlands, Germany, Spain, Italy, or Switzerland.
+Contact Michael and Alex only for trips of one week or longer, and note that their pricing (see above their photos) includes all hotels (or villa/apartment rental), regional flights or trains, car rental, visits and guided excursions, and some meals.

 Where to Stay and Eat

 Best bang-for-your-buck hotel

 Burgundy hotels on the whole are not excessively priced.
-L’Hôtel de Beaune offers the best rooms in town for half the price of similar hotels in Paris or Provence.
-Trufflepig clients get free breakfasts, as well as the preferential service that comes from our having worked with the hotel since it opened.
+L’Hôtel de Beaune offers the best rooms and location in town, and for half the price of similar hotels in Paris or Provence.
+Michael and Alex’s travelers get breakfast included, as well as the preferential service that comes from their having worked with the hotel since it opened.

 Restaurants the locals love